IngSystemCix/IngSystemCix-NVIM/README.md

 # IngSystemCix-Nvim

->[!NOTE]
+> [!NOTE]
-> Now it supports word wrap and you can also use the project browser.
+> Now it supports word wrap and includes a project browser.
+Additionally, it has support for linters for Python, TypeScript, HTML, and more.
+Emmet has also been added.

 ![main](./assets/principal.png)